geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Enable direct integration with GeoServer WMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Direct integration allows WMS requests served through GeoServer to be cached as if they were received and processed by GeoWebCache.
-This gives all the advantages of using a tile server while still employing the more-flexible GeoServer WMS as a fallback.
+This provides all the advantages of using a tile server while still employing the more-flexible GeoServer WMS as a fallback.
 See the section on :ref:`gwc_using` for more details about this feature.

-When this setting is enabled, tile caching will be enabled for all standard WMS requests that contain the ``tiled=true`` parameter and conform to all required parameters.
+With direct integration, tile caching is enabled for all standard WMS requests that contain the ``tiled=true`` parameter and conform to all required parameters.

 This setting is disabled by default.
 When enabling this option, it is a good idea to also turn on :ref:`webadmin_tilecaching_diskquotas` as well, to prevent unbounded growth of the stored tiles.